What does a Donald Trump presidency mean for LGBTQ+ rights?

 What have LGBTQ+ groups said?

-Anti-trans executive orders "targeting the trans and non-binary community on day one will cause harm, especially for young people," said Janson Wu of the Trevor Project, a suicide prevention group for LGBTQ+ people.
+LGBTQ+ organisations have warned that Trump's executive orders will have damaging effects.
+Policies targeting the trans and non-binary community "will cause harm, especially for young people," said Janson Wu of the Trevor Project, a suicide prevention group for LGBTQ+ people.

 Context is powered by the Thomson Reuters Foundation Newsroom.